 Each year the Rotary Club of Keene distributes grants to local non-profit organizations in an amount up to $1,500 for objectives to benefit youth within the Monadnock Service area.
 Keene Rotary Club grants are for new initiatives, projects or programs and not for general operations support.
-RFPs will be announced in January.
+Requests For Proposals are announced each January.

 To apply for a grant, the request must include specifics about the impact on the community as well as the benefits of the project or program.